bcgsc/mavis/docs/source/about.rst

     Although MAVIS does attempt to standardize alignments there will still be some difference in the coordinates of the final call set dependent on the aligner used to align putatative contigs.
-Additionally the aligner used on the input bam will have a more significant impact as it will affect the reads collected in additional to the coordintates of all non-contig calls.
+Additionally the aligner used on the input bam will have a more significant impact as it will affect the reads collected in addition to the coordintates of all non-contig calls.